From £104,0259

 Even when you ask a lot of this powertrain – and a fully fuelled weight of 2667kg as tested means you might need to – it’s smooth and unobtrusive.

-Braking was less impressive.
-Unfortunately, the test track never quite managed to dry out during our day at Millbrook, so the car had to deal with some damp patches.
+Braking is a touch less impressive than the engines.
+Unfortunately, the test track never quite managed to dry out during our day at Millbrook, so we had to deal with some damp patches.
 Even so, a 60-0mph time of 3.67sec and a 70-0mph distance of 66.2m are poor.

 The last time we tested a 2.5-plus-tonne car in the damp, it was only 7deg C outside, yet the BMW iX needed 3.42sec and 57.8m over the same benchmarks.
 Our Range Rover was on all-season tyres, the BMW on road rubber, which goes some way to explaining the discrepancy.